blarney-lang/five/README.md

 ## Usage

-The pipeline can be verified using both bounded and unbounded model checking, either via SymbiYosys or the z3 SMT solver.
+The pipeline can be verified either via SymbiYosys or the z3 SMT solver.

-Verilog and SMT for verification can be generated as follows.
+Verilog and SMT files for verification can be generated as follows.

 ```sh
 make gen